-I’ve sold and bought, items online since 2003, and in this post, I’m going to share some of the differences between marketplaces such as eBay, Gumtree and Facebook.
+I’ve sold and bought items online since 2003 so I’m going to share some of the differences between marketplaces such as eBay, Gumtree and Facebook.
 It’ll help you to decide which marketplace to use to sell and buy your items.

 Differences between Facebook Marketplace vs Gumtree vs eBay

-I often receive ridiculously and unrealistically low prices for things I’m selling like pieces of furniture, jewellery and baby stuff.
-However, if you can be patient and work through this, you’ll find you can sell your unwanted items a lot faster on Facebook Marketplace – I’ve sometimes sold my item within an hour!
+I often receive ridiculously and unrealistically low prices for things I sell on Facebook Marketplace such as furniture, jewellery and baby stuff.
+However, if you can be patient and work through them, you’ll find you can sell your unwanted items a lot faster on Facebook Marketplace – I’ve sometimes sold my item within 30 minutes!

 It’s also a lot faster to list an item for sale using my mobile – I can list an item for sale within 30 seconds.

 Faster to create an ad for your unwanted items using your mobile – and it’s free.